 What is hemp oil?

-I’ll first let you in on a secret: hemp oil isn’t CBD oil, even though CBD originates from hemp plants (and other varieties of cannabis).
+Hemp oil isn’t CBD oil, even though CBD originates from hemp plants (and other varieties of cannabis).
 Confused?
 You should be.
 Logic surely dictates these two products serve the same purpose and contain the same ingredients — this isn’t the case.

 Hemp oil is often referred to as hempseed oil.
 As the alternate name suggests, hemp oil is created solely from hemp seeds — the stalk, leaves, and flowers of the hemp plant (where you find a high number of cannabinoids) aren’t used.